atomone-hub/genesis/README.md

 Of the 10% premine,
  - 1% to general pre-launch contributors and early adopters.
- - 1% to reserved for IBC contributions (and all that it entails) and early adopters.
+ - 1% reserved for IBC contributions (and all that it entails) and early adopters.
- - 1% to reserved for ICS1.5 contributors (and all that it entails thereafter) and early adopters.
+ - 1% reserved for ICS1.5 contributors (and all that it entails thereafter) and early adopters.
  - 7% reserved for gov distribution to subDAOs for remainder of plan and constitution (but nothing more).

-In addition to these premines, the earned tax revenue (rewards) and inflation will be split the community pool will be allocated to the following.
+In addition to these premines, the earned tax revenue (rewards) and inflation will be split as per the following:
  - 80% of the inflation+rewards going to the stakers who select validators.
  - 10% of the inflation+rewards going to validators equally.
- -  5% of the inflation+rewards going to pool/treasury (no governance).
+ -  5% of the inflation+rewards going to general commons pool with no standalone governance.
- -  2% of the inflation+rewards going to open source blockchain explorer hosting.
+ -  2% of the inflation+rewards going to pool for open source blockchain explorer hosting.
- -  2% of the inflation+rewards going to securing open source wallet systems (w/ airgap).
+ -  2% of the inflation+rewards going to pool for securing open source wallet systems (w/ airgap).
- -  1% of the inflation+rewards going to public relations and growth.
+ -  1% of the inflation+rewards going to pool for public relations and growth.

+A parameter MIN_STAKER_DISTRIBUTION_FRACTION will be set to 80%, where the percent of inflation+rewards going to stakers cannot be lower than this figure.
+Changing this value requires a constitutional majority.

+A parameter MIN_VALIDATORS_DISTRIBUTION_FRACTION will be set to 10%, where the percent of inflation+rewards going to stakers cannot be lower than this figure.

+The funds held in all the pools above will not be counted toward the bonding ratio.

 The last three following the pool/treasury will intially go to multisigs set in consensus params of the chain, until they get set as URIs pointing at blockchain based DAOs hosted on ICS1.5.

 ## Tokenomics